intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 This script will make ICM copy the IRIS install kit to the machine on AWS and install it.
 So depending on your network, it may be very fast or take longer.
 On my PC, running from the office, it took 3 minutes.

 When done, you will notice that ICM will write on the screen the URL for the management portal.
 Save that.
 You will be able to open the management portal using the user **SuperUser** and the password **sys**.

-If you open the management portal, you will notice that there is a namespace called SPEEDTEST.
-This is where the speed test table will be created.
-You will be able to look at its contents during and after the speed test is run.
+I actaully used it to open the management portal, navigate to **System > Configuration > Local Databases** and clicked on the SPEEDTEST database.
+I pre-expanded it to 190000MB.

 ## 5 - Deploy the Speed Test for IRIS